Tamburasca/WDR3_concert_downloader/README.md

 input file.
 Thus, the audio quality is downgraded.
 The output file name is optional.

-Furthermore, in a first draft, we provide a Webradio Server based on FastAPI presented in a Docker container that streams a collection of mp3-files.
+Furthermore, in a first draft, we provide a Webradio Server based on FastAPI.
+Running in a Docker container it streams a collection of mp3-files.
-The files need to be made available in a directory specified in *.env*, where the files are selected randomly, when the method is invoked by the web radio client.
+The files need to be made available in a directory specified in *.env*. and are selected randomly, when the method is invoked by the web radio client.
-Text as "metadata" can be injected between the byte stream chunks by toggling an event flag (yet tbd).
+Text as "metadata" is injected between the byte stream chunks.
 In the present case we inject mp3-metadata present in the mp3-files, such as title, album and genre.